Ashford Angling Society was established in 1902 and owns and leases waters on behalf of its 400 plus members.

 The main waters which the society owns are Surrenden Complex, Bethersden, Nr Ashford with beautiful views across the weald to the North Downs.
 Members also have access to Singleton Lake in the heart of Ashford, Rother Fisheries Association waters around Tenterden and The River Stour on the outskirts of Ashford

+Do you want to know how to win as quickly as possible?
+Play with the no deposit bonus codes australia right now.
+There’s a lot of money and entertaining!
 The object of the Society shall be the maintenance and development of angling for all of its’ members and the wider community.
 The Society shall if possible, hire and buy waters within its financial means and endeavour cordially to co-operate with riparian owners in guarding waters from the depredation of persons unauthorised to take fish.

 The Committee shall consist of nine members elected on a three-year rota at the Annual General Meeting (“AGM”).